noda-sin/LINEActivity/README.md

 LINEActivity
 ============
-LINEActivity is an iOS 6 UIActivity subclass for uploading to Dropbox.
+LINEActivity is an iOS 6 UIActivity subclass for LINE.